 Certain Cabinets can be set up as Knowledge Cabinets.
 You will only have access to add, change and delete documents that display in the Knowledge Cabinets if you are an FYI Admin, or a user in a User Group that has Permissions enabled for Knowledge.
 If you cannot access some documents, it is possible the Cabinet they are filed under has been incorrectly set as a Knowledge Cabinet.
 Refer to Internal Documents in the Knowledge Cabinets.

 Using a View for Specific Documents

-You may be looking in a view in which the email or document is not included (such as your Home - In Tray or Home - My Recent).Go to a view that shows all FYI documents, such as Clients - Documents (for the selected client), or the Documents view.
+You may be looking in a view in which the email or document is not included (such as your Home - In Tray or Home - My Recent).Go to a list that shows all FYI documents, such as the Client - Documents tab (for the selected client), or the Documents list.

-- In the Documents list, and in Clients - Documents list for a selected client, there are various views that are used as a "mail register".
+- In the Documents list, and in the Client - Documents tab for a selected client, there are various views that are used as a "mail register".
 These are also useful to locate an email or document using options for when and how it was sent or received.
 Refer to Emails Sent, Received and Draft and Mail Register Views.

 If you cannot see emails that have been auto-filed, if you are using In Tray Review, these may still be in your In Tray waiting to be filed.

 Document is Deleted

 In the Documents list, display the Deleted view to see if the document has been deleted.
 From the Documents workspace, select the Deleted Documents view.
 Refer to Deleting Documents and Recovering Deleted Documents and Deleting Emails and Recovering Deleted Emails.